Updated April 26, 2026

 ✅ Pro Prompt

-Role + context + task + format + constraint.
-Ready to send with minimal edits.
+Role + context + task + format + tone.
+Claude has everything it needs.

 The Golden Trio